CMPT-276-SPRING-2025/final-project-18-flowers/README.md

 Navigate inside of the folder to the file called ".env"

-Open the file with the text editor of your choice and replace "your_api_key" with the value for your api key you got from the prerequisits section:
+Open the file with the text editor of your choice and replace "your_api_key" with the value for your api key you got from the prerequisites section:

 Before:
 ```sh